PrefectHQ/prefect/docs/guides/prefect-deploy.md

     !!! tip "`prefect.yaml` file flexibility"
         In older versions of Prefect, this file had to be in the root of your repository or project directory and named `prefect.yaml`.
         Now this file can be located elsewhere and be named differently.
-To use a custom `prefect.yaml` file, supply the new `--prefect-file` CLI argument when running the `deploy` command from the root of your project directory:
+You can even have multiple `prefect.yaml` files with the same name in different directories.
+To use a custom `prefect.yaml` file, supply the new
+        `--prefect-file` CLI argument when running the `deploy` command from the root of your project directory:

         `prefect deploy --prefect-file path/to/my_file.yaml`